Are you searching for inspiration on how to keep the kids busy? This selection of easy nature crafts for kids is a great place to start!

 These Leaf Butterflies from Daisies & Pie are ideal for exploring leaf shapes, sizes and colours.

-My Nature clay pressings are a fun way to turn nature treasure into a unique piece of nature inspired art.
+My Nature clay pressings are a fun way to turn nature treasure into a unique nature inspired art project.

 These Nature Paintbrushes from Messy Little Monster let kids explore texture and get creative with a range of natural materials.

-My Flower pressing craft is an oldie but goodie – and you can use the pressed flowers to make beautiful artwork.
+My Flower pressing craft is an oldie but goodie – and you can use the pressed flowers to create beautiful artwork.